 Growing up, a dish we often had for dinner was stuffed peppers.
 Green bell pepper stuffed with ground beef, rice, and other things I can't remember.
 I was going to do my own version of our family recipe but instead, I was craving Italian food so I opted to stuff the peppers with spaghetti instead.
 Yes, the noodles are orange.
 I'll get to that.

-So once I ditched the idea of traditional stuffed peppers, I wanted to make “traditional” paleo spaghetti (zoodles with meat sauce… just like the cavemen used to eat) but I realized the zucchini noodles would release too much water into the dish when baked.
+So once I ditched the idea of traditional stuffed peppers, I wanted to make zoodles with the zucchini I had but I realized the zucchini noodles would release too much water into the dish when baked.
 Sweet potato noodles might sound a little strange to serve with spaghetti sauce but hear me out!
-Often, I’ll bake a few sweet potatoes at the beginning of the week then for lunches, I’ll cut one open and top with any sort of meats and vegetables I have on hand.
+Often, I'll bake a few sweet potatoes at the beginning of the week then for lunches, I'll cut one open and top with any sort of meats and vegetables I have on hand.
 Sometimes, I make meat sauce to put on top and it tastes great.
 I love the sweetness paired with the tomato and savory meats.
 Such an easy meal too!
 Anyways, I loved the sweet potato noodles in this dish but other options that should work are baked spaghetti squash or even some cooked gluten free noodles.
-You can always try Cappello’s if you’re looking for a paleo option that tastes like the real deal.
+You can always try Cappello's if you're looking for a paleo option that tastes like the real deal.
 I bet the fettuccine or even the gnocchi would taste amazing in this dish!

 - ½ lb ground beef

 - ¼ tsp garlic powder

 - 1 large sweet potato (about 500g) *see notes

 - 1 Tbsp cooking fat such as lard or coconut oil

 - In a skillet over medium-high heat, brown the meats with the salt, pepper, and garlic powder until fully cooked.
 Remove from heat and stir in the spaghetti sauce.